About Canton Youth Symphonies

 Conductors

-Ralena Mae Bevington has been the Canton Youth Strings instructor since 2017.
+Raylena Mae Bevington, Youth Strings Conductor has been with the Canton Youth Strings since 2017.
 A native of Canton, Ohio she began playing the violin and taking vocal lessons at the age of seven.
-Ralena achieved her Bachelor of Music Education Degree (BME) from the University of Mount Union, graduating cum laude.
+Raylena achieved her Bachelor of Music Education Degree (BME) from the University of Mount Union, graduating cum laude.
 While attending the University of Mount Union, she played the viola in the Alliance Symphony.
 After graduating from college, she worked for Plain Local Schools for two years as their Orchestra Director.
 She is currently the Director of Strings for Canton City Schools where she teaches at McKinley HS (Downtown & Main Campus) and the Arts Academy at Summit.
-Ralena achieved her Master of Arts in Education as an Intervention Specialist, with a reading endorsement, from Malone University.
+Raylena achieved her Master of Arts in Education as an Intervention Specialist, with a reading endorsement, from Malone University.

 In 2013, alongside Ms. Betty Smith, Beverly Bevington and S.C.
 Toe, she became Co-Founder of the 501c3 program En-Rich-Ment.
 This program gives inner-city children the opportunity to learn any musical instrument at no charge to the family.
 “In a society where we are connected through technology, music gives us the experience of having human interactions.
 We are able to have basic human relations and express our feelings through something that we all have in common; it gives us something to relate to.
 Everyone has a talent – music helps find it.
 I teach much more than just notes and rhythms on a page.
 I teach compassion, empathy, basic skills ie: reading/math, and how to work as a team.
 I teach LIFE through music.”

-Aside from teaching music, Ralena’s is an avid equine enthusiast participating in many events including Ranch Riding and Cutting.
+Aside from teaching music, Raylena is an avid equine enthusiast participating in many events including Ranch Riding and Cutting.

 CYS Assistant